Marshaling the Assets in Virginia Probate Cases

 During such a sensitive time, it is vital to contact an experienced probate lawyer in order to relieve some of these difficult responsibilities.
-An attorney can help reduce any unwanted stress or frustration associated with marshalling the assets.
+A Virginia attorney can help reduce any unwanted stress or frustration associated with marshaling the assets.

-Generally, marshalling assets and all of the fiduciary obligations that are required of an executor or administrator are based on good record-keeping practices.
-For individuals serving as an executor or administrator, good record keeping may include taking note of who they spoke to at what financial institutions, keeping a paper trail of the interactions that have occurred, and then documenting any assets that have been deposited into the estate account and/or any expenses that have been paid from the estate account noting either the source of the deposit, or noting the payee for the expense and the purpose of the expense.
+Generally, marshaling assets and all of the fiduciary obligations that are required of an executor or administrator are based on good record-keeping practices.
+For individuals serving as an executor or administrator, good record-keeping may include taking note of who they spoke to at what financial institutions, keeping a paper trail of the interactions that have occurred, and then documenting any assets that have been deposited into the estate account and/or any expenses that have been paid from the estate account noting either the source of the deposit or noting the payee for the expense and the purpose of the expense.

 For example, once an estate account is created and is funded with other assets from the estate, then the individual may note that he or she paid or was reimbursed for the funeral expenses.
 This is done by listing the name of the funeral home, the amount of the reimbursement, and the date that the reimbursement was made.

-Marshalling the assets can be as simple as collecting and checking accounts, or be as complex as valuing business interests, contacting several financial institutions, valuing several investment portfolios as of the date of death, having several pieces of real estate appraised, or having items such as collectables or antiques appraised as well.
+Marshaling the assets in NoVa can be as simple as collecting and checking accounts, or be as complex as valuing business interests, contacting several financial institutions, valuing several investment portfolios as of the date of death, having several pieces of real estate appraised, or having items such as collectibles or antiques appraised as well.
 The amount and the nature of the assets will determine how lengthy and intensive this process is.